Simhyeon/gdmarp/macro.md

 ### Comma rules

 M4 translates comma as argument delimiter so you cannot put comma literal without escaping.
-Use ``,'' or _cc to use comma literal.
+There are two ways to escape comma literal.
+First is \c an second is _cc macro.
+First way is to escape character with sed script.
+This is useful when you need to escape character so that the character should be included in final generated file content.
+Second is macro that converts string literal and redirects to internal macro.
+Such usage is sql macro because sql queries' comma should be consumed by sqlbuilder macro and redirected to sqlite3 binary.

+General rule of thumb is to use comma literals only in text related macros and try not to use comma in other macros other than sql macro.

-Text macro and flex box macros handle comma and comma literal so it is ok to use comma literal in such macros.
-However csv macros or sql macros currently doesn't support comma literal.
+Text macro and flex box macros handle comma literal so it is ok to use comma literal in such macros.
+However csv macros or sql macros currently doesn't support comma literal so you should always escape comma to use comma as text.

 #### Styles